StarPlayrX/bigmac/README.md

 AMD and NVidia Metal cards are fully supported.
 Personally AMD does better at 4k@60 using Big Sur.
 Nvidia will support 4K@30 only.
 If you have found a hack that enables 4k@60 with Nvidia and it works well enough, please let me know through https://StarPlayrX.com

-This patcher contains a preinstall.sh that allows users to run the installer to a HFS+ disk.
+This patcher contains a preinstall.sh that allows users to run the installer to a JHFS+ disk.
 When finished, the macOS Installer will format it as an APFS volume.

 Using the terminal, cd to the bigmac directory.